 Half-rhyme, also known as slant or partial rhyme, is seen through the repetition of assonance or consonance.
-This means that either a vowel or consonant sound is reused within one line, or multiple lines of verse.
-For an example, a reader can look to lines seven and nine of the second stanza with the words “back” and “rock”.
+This means that either a vowel or consonant sound is reused within one line or multiple lines of verse.
+For example, a reader can look to lines seven and nine of the second stanza with the words “back” and “rock”.
 Or, the long “i” vowel sound in “white” and “rise” in stanza four.

 Poetic Techniques in Song for the Rainy Season

 Bishop makes use of several poetic techniques in ‘Song for the Rainy Season’.
 These include but are not limited to alliteration, enjambment, and personification.
 The first of these, alliteration, occurs when words are used in succession, or at least appear close together, and begin with the same sound.
 For example, “blood-black / bromelias” in stanza one and “fat frogs” and “for” in stanza three.